• It’s a Cookbook

 Tonics

-Tonics are defined as a medicinal substance, usually taken in beverage form, that provides a feeling of health and well-being.
+Are defined as a medicinal substance, usually taken in beverage form, that provides a feeling of health and well-being.
 Generally made from herbs and other plant parts such as roots or berries, herbal tonics are prepared and mixed into a liquid such as tea, water, juice or even milk.
+You may have also heard about tinctures, elixirs and teas.
+Here are the differences:

-Tinctures are heavily concentrated extracts made by placing chopped fresh or dried herbs into a jar and covering them with a solvent.
+Are heavily concentrated extracts made by placing chopped fresh or dried herbs into a jar and covering them with a solvent.
 That may be high-proof alcohol (such as vodka or brandy), glycerin or vinegar.
 Tinctures are strictly medicinal and aren’t necessarily meant to be enjoyed or savored.

-Elixirs are made by adding one more ingredient to a finished alcohol (made with vodka or brandy) tincture such as honey or sugar syrup.
+Are made by adding one more ingredient to a finished alcohol (made with vodka or brandy) tincture such as honey or sugar syrup.
 The typical ratio of tincture to honey or other sweetener is 2:1.
 Again, this is more medicinal and not a beverage to be sipped.

-Teas are an herbal extract that’s made by using water as the solvent.
+Are an herbal extract that’s made by using water as the solvent.
 Teas are popular and easy to prepare, but less concentrated than tinctures, so you’d have to drink a lot to receive the benefit.
 However, many benefits from herbs are cumulative, so drink up often!

-Tonics are delicious remedies that can help calm, boost energy, boost immunity and relieve digestive problems, depending on the herbs and ingredients used.
+are delicious remedies that can help calm, boost energy, boost immunity and relieve digestive problems, depending on the herbs and ingredients used.
 Many tonics can be made with herbs and spices that are already in your pantry, but to be most effective, use the best, freshest ingredients available.

-Common Tonic Ingredients and What They Do
+Common Tonic Ingredients and What They Do:

-THE ROOTS
+ROOTS

-Turmeric – An indispensable root with a bright yellow color and anti-inflammatory, antibacterial, anti-fungal and antioxidant properties.
+An indispensable root with a bright yellow color and anti-inflammatory, antibacterial, anti-fungal and antioxidant properties.

-Ginger – This is one of the oldest, most commonly used medicinal plants known to humankind.
+This is one of the oldest, most commonly used medicinal plants known to humankind.
 It eases nausea, aids digestion and is very effective for treating colds and flu.

-Galangal – OK, not so common.
+OK, not so common.
 It’s a powerful anti-inflammatory root related to ginger but more aromatic.
 Galangal has been used in Chinese and Ayurvedic medicine for thousands of years, and according to a growing body of scientific research, it can help fight and potentially prevent a broad number of cancers and tumors.
 It’s available in Asian markets or online.

 HERBS

-Basil – Helps brain function, memory and can be a stress reliever.
+Helps brain function, memory and can be a stress reliever.

-Bay Leaves – Aids in detoxifying the body, helps reduce inflammation and stress.
+Aids in detoxifying the body, helps reduce inflammation and stress.

-Mint – Helps relieve nausea, headaches, congestion, fatigue and aids weight loss.
+Helps relieve nausea, headaches, congestion, fatigue and aids weight loss.

-Oregano – Good for stuffy noses and coughs, it’s an antibacterial that helps fight colds and flu.
+Good for stuffy noses and coughs, it’s an antibacterial that helps fight colds and flu.

-Sage – Helps reduce stomach discomfort, bloating, stress and prevent memory loss.
+Helps reduce stomach discomfort, bloating, stress and prevent memory loss.

-Thyme – Good for coughs, sore throats, congestion and boosts the immune system.
+Good for coughs, sore throats, congestion and boosts the immune system.

 SPICES